paypal/Web-SDK/frame-component/README.md

 }).render(document.getElementById("container") as HTMLDivElement);
 ```

-On your iframe page, create an html file that Preact will render into.
+On your iframe page, create an html file.
+In this example, we are using Preact, but any framework will work.

 ```html
 <!DOCTYPE html>